A Password Manager Can Help Pave the Way to HIPAA Compliance

-A password manager can generate, retrieve, and keep track of super-strong, random passwords across countless Internet accounts – all in a single database, or vault, that’s accessed by a single, master password.
-Sequences of numbers like PINs, credit card numbers, CVV codes, answers to security questions – no problem for a password manager – and some can even remember information about apps on your smartphone!
+A password manager can generate, retrieve, and keep track of super-strong, random passwords across countless Internet accounts.
+They store all your passwords in a single database, or vault, that’s accessed by a single, master password.
+Sequences of numbers like PINs, credit card numbers, CVV codes, answers to security questions – no problem for a password manager!
+Some can even remember information about apps on your smartphone.

-A password manager is a huge help, and while there’s incredible value in implementing one, it’s not the be-all-end-all password security solution.
-Nothing can take the place of understanding basic cybersecurity and implementing the policies and procedures that your organization has defined.
-For example, a password manager doesn’t lock the screens on your devices and it doesn’t force using two-factor authentication on sensitive accounts.
+A password manager is a huge help.
+While there’s incredible value in implementing one, it’s not the end-all-be-all password security solution.
+Nothing can take the place of understanding basic cybersecurity and implementing the policies and procedures that your organization defines.
+For example, a password manager doesn’t lock the screens on your devices or force using two-factor authentication on sensitive accounts.

-“Password managers are not a magic pill,” Lujo Bauer, a security researcher and associate professor at Carnegie Mellon University, says, “but for most users, they’ll offer a much better combination of security and convenience than they have without them.
+“Password managers are not a magic pill,” says Lujo Bauer, a security researcher and associate professor at Carnegie Mellon University.
+“But for most users, they’ll offer a much better combination of security and convenience than they have without them.
 Everyone should be using one.”3

 Password Managers and HIPAA

 HIPAA requires that passwords are managed, but not necessarily by a password manager.
 Furthermore, password managers are not HIPAA compliant themselves because they do not store Protected Health Information (PHI).
 This means no Business Associate Agreement or Business Associate Subcontractor Agreement is needed.

 Which Password Manager is Best for Users That Work With PHI?

 When it comes to working with PHI, you bet that the passwords protecting sensitive information need to be secure, which means that your password manager must be secure.
 It probably goes without saying (but we’ll say it anyway) – choose a reputable company that has a proven track record.
 It’s not the time to try out the free, local application the high school DECA team put together.